 Tampering with Mechanical or Electrical Units

 Residents are prohibited from tampering with any mechanical or electrical units within the residence hall.
-Residents who violate this policy will be imposed a fine.

 Provides the standards for students to follow to help ensure a safe and healthy living and learning experience in the residence halls.